What Is CBD Oil? Our Ultimate Guide

 Although raw and refined pure hemp extract is available, the vast majority of CBD oil products contain additional ingredients such as vegetable oils or other essential oils.

 For example, a product known as polyethylene glycol is often used in CBD vape oils.
 This is the same stuff found in your car’s radiator.
-Although it has been approved for consumption by the FDA, there is evidence that it may irritate the lungs.
+Although it has been FDA approved, there is evidence that it may irritate the lungs.

 One exception to the can’t pronounce rule is an oil known as MCT oil.
 MCT stands for medium chain triglycerides.
 MCT oil is a natural product made from coconut oil.
 Coconut oil contains both medium- and long-chain triglycerides.
 Triglycerides, although sounding like a type of chemical, are simply the main constituent of human body fat.
 Without going into a biology lesson, let it suffice to say that MCTs are easier for the body to process than raw coconut oil.